 It originated as firms' charitable or philanthropic effort.
-Rather than well-planned CSR action, religion or tradition were the primary motivating factors.
-Donations to temples and food for the destitute dominated the charitable giving trend.
+Rather than wellplanned CSR action, religion or tradition were the primary motivating factors.
+Donations to temples and food for the poor dominated the charitable giving trend.
 It was more about assisting only when necessary, as opposed to often.
-And the majority of philanthropic or charitable activities was motivated by caste, religion, or political ideology.
+And the majority of philanthropic or charitable activities were motivated by caste, religion, or political ideology.